 - Oops!Something went wrong.Please try again later.

-CF Bankshares is a smaller company with a market capitalization of US$100m, so it may still be flying under the radar of many institutional investors.
-In the chart below, we can see that institutional investors have bought into the company.
-Let's delve deeper into each type of owner, to discover more about CF Bankshares.
+CF Acquisition V is a smaller company with a market capitalization of US$311m, so it may still be flying under the radar of many institutional investors.
+Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
+We can zoom in on the different ownership groups, to learn more about CF Acquisition V.

-What Does The Institutional Ownership Tell Us About CF Bankshares?
+What Does The Institutional Ownership Tell Us About CF Acquisition V?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.